djc/rustls/README.md

   - *Breaking API change*: The writev_tls API has been removed, in favour of using vectored IO support now offered by std::io::Write.
   - Added ed25519 support for authentication; thanks to @potatosalad.
-  - Support removal of unused ciphersuites at link-time.
-To use this, call `ClientConfig::with_ciphersuites` instead of `ClientConfig::new`.
+  - Support removal of unused cipher suites at link-time.
+To use this, call `ClientConfig::with_cipher suites` instead of `ClientConfig::new`.

 See [OLDCHANGES.md](OLDCHANGES.md) for further change history.